LexCarey/invrt/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+WARNING: Most features require an exact copy of my database (which I don't have publically available), meaning a majority of the functions will not work on your local host.
+I reccomend checking out the <a href="https://invrtofficial.com/">Live Site</a>.

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.